groots/meeting-spot-frontend/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Meetings Feature

+The application includes a comprehensive meetings management system that allows users to:

+- View all their meeting requests in a centralized dashboard
+- Check detailed information about each meeting including status, participants, and locations
+- See suggested meeting places when available
+- Track the status of pending meetings
+- View the selected meeting location for completed meetings

+To access the meetings feature, navigate to `/meetings` after logging in.

+The meetings feature is integrated with the backend API to fetch real-time data about meeting requests and their status.